Donutnz/RemotePiBot/README.md

 Remotely controllable Raspberry Pi rover.

 ### Description
 This is a simple set of scripts to remotely control a Raspberry Pi robot and view a video stream from the picamera.
 An Arduino is used for the actual electronics, connected to the Pi via USB.
+It can be run with a web interface or without.
+If you want to control via command line, use camxy.py and ignore "python" and "html".

 ### Requirements:
 #### Hardware: